-The mentoring programme helps students in Year 1 to adapt well at school.
-Selected students from Year 6 take care of small groups of Year 1 students and meet with them each month to support them in the first stage of their studies at ECP.
+The Mentoring programme helps students in Year 1 to adapt well at school.
+Selected students from Year 6 take care of Year 1 students and meet with them each month to support them in the first stage of their studies at ECP.
 Year 1 students then also join Year 6 students at their Graduation Ball where they are formally welcomed into the ECP community.
-Not only do Year 1 students benefit from the mentoring programme, but Year 6 do also - taking responsibility for youngsters is a great life experience.
+Not only do Year 1 students benefit from the Mentoring programme, but Year 6 do also - taking responsibility for youngsters is a great life experience.